March 12, 2026 (3mo ago)

 curl -fsSL https://temps.sh/install.sh | bash

-Link a database, open the data browser, and browse production safely.
-The 43% of database outages caused by human error (Percona, 2023) don't have to include yours.
+Link a database service to your project and open the data browser from the project dashboard.
+The 43% of database outages caused by human error don't have to include yours.

-For more on linking databases to projects, see the linked services tutorial.
+For more on linking databases to projects, see the managed services documentation.
 For access control and security configuration, check the security documentation.